Andy Mapple: Biography

 Mapple was born in Lytham to Roy and Janet Mapple and grew up in Warton with both his sisters, Susan and Christine.
 At age 13 Mapple first learned to water ski at Windermere, being taught by his older sister Susan.
-Mapple attended Carr Hill High School in Kirkham, and during his time there was allowed to leave for extended periods to train at Princes Water Ski Club and Thorpe Waterski under the tutelage of his first coach Paul Seaton - European Champion 1972, 1974 and 1975.
-After winning his first World Slalom title in 1981 aged 18, Mapple spent winters in Florida and summers at Thorpe Waterski until moving to Florida permanently in the mid 1980s.
+Mapple attended Carr Hill High School in Kirkham, and during his time there was allowed to leave for extended periods to train at Princes Water Ski Club and Thorpe Waterski under the tutelage of his first coach Paul Seaton – European Champion 1972, 1974 and 1975.
+After winning his first World Slalom title in 1981 aged 18, Mapple spent winters in Florida and summers at Thorpe Waterski until moving to Florida permanently in the mid-1980s.

 Mapple retired at the end of the 2004 season.

 During his career Mapple founded his own company, Mapple Waterskis.
 The company was dissolved, but Andy's design carries on via Square One out of Washington.
 In 1987 he married Deena Brush, a professional water skier also.
 The couple lived on Lake Butler and had two children, Michael and Elyssa.

+He was appointed Officer of the Order of the British Empire (OBE) in the 2002 Birthday Honours for services to water skiing.

 Mapple died in Florida on 22 August 2015.